Why do Clinical Trials Underrepresent Minority Groups?05 Feb, 20237 Minutes

 Many factors have been identified in contributing to the ongoing issue of minority underrepresentation in clinical trials.
 These barriers, and not limited to, highlight the problems prevalent in the medical field, specifically within clinical trials, that may be remedied to improve the experience of clinical trials:

 Personal Risk/Fear Perception

 Patients are understandably afraid of the unknowable effects of the interventions being tried since clinical trials are, in fact, trials.
 Fear is one of the factors that prevent patients from taking part in clinical studies.
-Patients may decide not to participate in clinical trials as a result of not knowing the (in)effectiveness or potential risks of a trial treatment.
+Patients may decide not to participate in clinical trials as a result of not knowing the (in)effectiveness or potential risks of trial treatment.
 Fear was one of the most often mentioned reasons by patients for not enrolling in clinical trials, according to a recent assessment of more than 400 papers on recruitment to medical studies.

 Lack of Knowledge and Education About Clinical Trials

-Lack of awareness of clinical trials, particularly among minority populations, is a major obstacle to patient enrolment in clinical trial.
+Lack of awareness of clinical trials, particularly among minority populations, is a major obstacle to patient enrolment in a clinical trial.
 Patients frequently are not aware of active clinical trials.
 Findings from a study showed that after reading the literature provided by providers on the relevant clinical trial, individuals were more inclined to sign up for participation in the research.
 The study emphasises how the enhanced possibility of engagement is influenced by providers' word of mouth, understandable reading material, or other forms of education.

 Cultural and Language barriers